updated on 13/12/2022

 The amendments, which follows the conclusions of public consultation published by the Financial Services and the Treasury Bureau in 2021, introduces changes to the Anti-Money Laundering and Counter-Terrorist Financing Ordinance (Cap.
 615; AMLO), imposing statutory AML/CTF obligations on virtual asset service providers (VASPs) and introducing a licensing regime for VASPs sector.
+The amendments concerning the licensing regime for VA service providers will take effect on 1 June 2023.

 Definition of Virtual Asset (VA)

-The proposed definition of Virtual Asset (VA) in AMLO is a cryptographically secured digital representation of value that
+The definition of Virtual Asset (VA) in AMLO is a cryptographically secured digital representation of value that

 - is expressed as a unit of account or a store of economic value;